-The final dataset that we use in our analysis consists of 10,533 individual elections in large counties with partisan elections.
-Our dataset includes election results from 296 counties in 36 states, which cover over 45% of the United States' total population.10 Our counties media and they usually have only a handful of election results on their website.
-Hopkins and Pettingill (forthcoming) also note the difficulty of obtaining election results for smaller local governments.
+The final dataset that we use in our analysis consists of 10,708 individual elections in large counties with partian elections.
+Our dataset includes election results from 298 counties in 36 states, which cover over 45% of the United States' total population.10 Our counties closely match the demographics of our target universe of medium and large counties (see Supplementary Appendix A).11 Figure 1 shows the size of the legislatures in the counties

 8 Data from OC have been previously used by de Benedictis-Kessner and Warshaw (2016), Miller (2013), and Vogl (2014).
-Local elections listed here have the date of the election, candidate names and partisanship, vote totals, and often even more detailed information on the candidates.
+Local elections listed here have the date of the election, candidate names and partianship, vote totals, and often even more detailed information on the candidates.
 These user-contributed sources ranged from archived newspaper articles to official county election returns.